merge-api/merge-java-client/README.md

 a proof of concept, but know that we will not be able to merge it as-is.
 We suggest opening an issue first to discuss with us!

 On the other hand, contributions to the README are always very welcome!
-## Staged Builders
-The generated builders all follow the staged builder pattern.
-Read more [here](https://immutables.github.io/immutable.html#staged-builder).

-Staged builders only allow you to build the object once all required properties have been specified.
-For example, to build an `ApplicationEndpointRequest` the Merge SDK will require that you specify the `model` and `remoteUserId` properties.